Flat-Rate Credit Card Processing: The Complete Guide For Merchants

 - Gateway fees

-On the other hand, you’ll likely have additional fees for:
+On the other hand, you may still have to pay additional fees for:

 - International transactions